iomete/iom-docs/docs/intro.md

 - **Fully managed: **No maintenance, no upfront investment.
 - **Unified experience**: Don’t waste time patching together multi-vendor solutions.
 - **Fantastic support**: Directly access our engineering team via Slack if you have questions.
-- **Scalable**: As you grow, iomete grows with you.
+- **Scalable**: As you grow, IOMETE grows with you.
 Only pay for what you use.
 - **Compatible**: Works well with most other data infrastructure solutions.
 - **We democratize data** by empowering teams to become data-driven in an easy and cost-effective way.